y2bd/imgimg/content/[Decategorized]/index.md

 ---
 description: Assorted photos that don't really go anywhere else.
-Think of this like the Instagram of my website. <p>Last updated <date>September 18, 2024</date>.
+Think of this like the Instagram of my website.
 date: 2024-09-18T17:42:00-07:00
 sort_by: Date
 sort_order: desc